aikatz/sketch-city/docs/labs/lab3.md

 ### Logic explanation for the screen display

+### Description of how the DAC on the provided VGA connectors works and how the resistor values were chosen.

 ### Drawing one box on the screen

 ### Reading external inputs to FPGA